Wet and messy fetishism: Psychology

-No conclusive research has been conducted into the psychology behind the fetish; however, it is not uncommon for fetishists to have had interest in the sensations of messy play since their formative years (age 3–4) with a sexual element manifesting at the onset of puberty.
+No conclusive research has been conducted into the psychology behind the fetish; however, it is not uncommon for fetishists to have had an interest in the sensations of messy play since their formative years (age 3–4) with a sexual element manifesting at the onset of puberty.
 The "breaking taboos" theory suggests sploshing is an expression of liberation, pushing back against childhood authority figures who emphasized staying clean.
 In any form, the fetish is about sensual stimulation, whether visual, tactile, or otherwise.

 One unproven theory is that individuals drawn to WAM have low tactile sensitivity, which is increased and intensified by wet substances acting as a lubricant under applied pressure or friction.
 "Messy play" is a common clinical therapy used in treating hypo-tactile patients (mostly pediatric cases) to give them an outlet and appropriate time and place to engage in mess-making.

 Another aspect is the link to other fetishes, as some wet and messy play is done in a submissive or dominating way and has possible links to BDSM, the emphasis being on the humiliation of the victim, although this is often mitigated or negated by the victim taking it in good humour.
 The dominant partner inflicting the mess can also be an object of attraction as an assertive figure of playful mischief.

 In media

 The popular sex column Savage Love has mentioned WAM.
 In one article, there was a reply to a letter from the roommate of someone who masturbates with condiments, possibly for fetishistic purposes.
 Dan Savage, the writer of Savage Love, did not condemn the use of condiments in that incident, but, instead, only chided the fetishist for using condiments that were later used by others.

 In the "Cobbler" episode of the legal drama series, Better Call Saul, James McGill, a lawyer working on a pro bono case accompanies Daniel Wormald to an interrogation room.
 Wormald nervously explains to two detectives that he no longer needs their help tracking down his stolen baseball cards.
 When the skeptical detectives press for more details, he begins to flounder.
 McGill cuts him off and suggests he get a little air.
 Sitting alone with the detectives, he acknowledges the hiding space behind Wormald's baseboards that have made them suspicious.
-McGills claims it is used to store “Crybaby Squat Cobbler” fetish videos for an "art patron" who stole them and the baseball cards after a falling out.
+McGills claims it is used to store "Crybaby Squat Cobbler" fetish videos for an "art patron" who stole them and the baseball cards after a falling out.
 In the videos, it is explained that Wormald sits on various types of pies and cries while doing so, a fictitious fetish called "Hoboken squat cobbler".
 According to McGill, the art patron has returned all stolen property, and Wormald does not wish to press charges.
 Incredulous at the absurdity of the story, the detectives accept it.
 As they exit the police station, Jimmy McGill assures Wormald that he is no longer under suspicion, but that he will have to make a video of him sitting on a pie to back up Jimmy's story.